 The range was built in the mid 1970's by the FOP Lodge 58.
-It was designed as a Police Qualification range and only consisted of one 50 yard pistol range, the current Day Shoot Range.
+It was designed as a Police Qualification range and only consisted of one 50 yard pistol range, the current Main Range.
 It has been maintained by the Lodge through volunteers who spent much of their personal time making sure it was kept operational.
+I was one of those volunteers.
 Over the years, the popularity of the range grew as more people found out about it.
 It was one of the best kept secrets in western Birmingham.
 A citizen could join FOP Lodge 58 as an Associate Member and would have the range available to them pretty much whenever they wanted it.
-It cost $35 per year to join the FOP Lodge 58 as an Associate Member and upon joining, the member received a card they could take to the Pleasant Grove Police Department and use to check out a set of keys to the range.
+It cost $35 per year to join the FOP Lodge 58 as a civilian Associate Member and upon joining, the member received a card they could take to the Pleasant Grove Police Department and use to check out a set of keys to the range.
 While they used the range, there was little or no supervision or enforcement of safety rules.
 It was not the best of conditions.
 At its peak, the Lodge had about 490 Associate Members, all using the one 50 yard pistol range.

 Membership grew very quickly the first 3 months of operation with 150 new members joining almost immediately.
 We began construction on a much needed Rifle Range, along with several new pistol ranges.
 By spring, we had 7 ranges operational.
 We decided in our business plan that we would do everything we could to make the range as safe a place as possible.
 This included having onsite supervision during business hours, constructing a new safety berm along one side of our road entering the range, running water to the office building and fixing the restroom, running a phone line to the building, and designing safer steel targets to shoot at.
 We purchased liability insurance for the range and have received a thumbs up by the insurance company's inspector.
 He approached us as a "prospective member" to learn all he could about the operation of the range before telling us who he was.
 He was happy with what he saw and gave us a good report.